Multi-Vehicle Accidents: Determining Fault

 Seriously Injured in a Multi-Vehicle Accident?

-car accident injuries force of impact life threatening injuriesOnce you have received medical treatment, the first step to take after being involved in an accident is to contact an experienced personal injury lawyer who will do things such as:
+car accident injuries force of impact life threatening injuriesOnce you have received medical treatment, the first step to take after being involved in an accident is to contact an experienced personal injury lawyer.
+At Nash & Franciskato, we help victims of multi-vehicle crashes by:

-• Conduct an investigation to determine how the accident occurred.
+• Investigating to determine how the accident occurred.

-• Gather evidence from the scene, obtain police reports and witness statements.
+• Gathering evidence from the scene, obtaining police reports, and witness statements.

-• Employ experts such as someone to do an accident reconstruction.
+• Working with experts such as an accident reconstruction expert.

-• Write up a demand letter that is supported by all exhibits to prove your claim.
+• Preparing a comprehensive demand letter that is supported by all exhibits to prove your claim.

 • Pain and suffering